suntorytime/sake-dashboard/README.md

-== Japanese Sake Dashboard
+# Japanese Sake Dashboard

 ## About
 The Japanese Sake Dashboard automatically fetches Japanese sake-related tweets and data from Twitter.
-It then displays the information in via a timeline and chart.
+It then displays the information via a timeline and chart.

 ## Technologies
 * Rails